ars-codelab/clinic-booking-agent/README.md

 - Customizable for different clinics or appointment types
 - Built with `browser-use`, `LangChain`, and Gemini (`ChatGoogleGenerativeAI`)
 - Captures and prints the result of the booking operation
+- This can be scheduled in a cron job on a local or remote machine

 ## 🏥 Use Case